Gabe Norwood: Professional career

-Rain or Shine Elasto Painters (2008–present)
+Rain or Shine Elasto Painters (2008–2025)

 Norwood was the first overall pick in the 2008 PBA Draft by the Rain or Shine Elasto Painters.
 During the 2009 PBA All-Star Week, Norwood won in the Slam Dunk Contest among locals.
 He failed to beat the 2006 NCAA Slam Dunk Champion and Barangay Ginebra Kings import, David Noel, who won the same contest but among the imports.
 He won the 2008–09 PBA Rookie of the Year Award for his promising performance inside the court.
 He was also named into the Second Mythical Team.

 In the 2010 All-Star Game in Puerto Princesa, Norwood won the Handy Fix All-Star Game MVP for his highlight dunks and moves and also because of his baskets in the critical moments of the game.
 He had 17 points, 5 rebounds, 4 assists, 2 steals, and a block.
 He led the North All-Stars to a 133–130 win over the South All-Stars.
 He finished that season as a member of the All-Defensive Team, and became Defensive Player of the Year.

 In 2011, he agreed to an P8.4 million two-year contract-extension deal.
 The following year, he won his first championship during the Governors' Cup.

 In Game 3 of the 2012-13 Philippine Cup quarterfinals, Norwood stepped up with 21 points and 6 assists to eliminate Ginebra and move on to the semis.
 They made it all the way to the finals, where they lost to the Talk 'N Text Tropang Texters.
 The next conference, which was the Commissioner's Cup, Rain or Shine went on a 5-game winning streak, but it was snapped by Talk 'N Text, which was their sixth straight loss to that team.
 They lost to Ginebra in the quarterfinals that conference.
 In the quarterfinals against the Globalport Batang Pier in the Governors' Cup, he hit a corner three with 17.8 seconds left that eventually sent Rain or Shine to the semifinals.
 In the semis, Rain or Shine lost to the Petron Blaze Boosters.
 He finished his season a member of the All-Defensive Team.

 In their matchup against the Barako Bull Energy in the 2013-14 Philippine Cup, Norwood stole a pass for Mick Pennisi and made two free throws to seal the win for Rain or Shine.
 They made it to the finals that year, along with the San Mig Super Coffee Mixers.
 In Game 1, he made an alley-oop pass to Paul Lee with 0.9 seconds remaining that gave Rain or Shine the lead.
 Lee then sealed the win with a technical free throw when San Mig sued for time without any timeouts left.
 San Mig eventually won the series in the next five games.
 They rematched again in the Governors' Cup finals.
 But it was the same result, as San Mig won the series, capturing the first Grand Slam since the Alaska Aces did it in 1996.